vaughankraska/social_data_mining/src/labs/warm_up/datasheet_text_image.md

 Yes.

 __Does the dataset identify any subpopulations (e.g., by age, gender)?__ If so, please describe how these subpopulations are identified and provide a description of their respective distributions within the dataset.
-If you consider people on social media who post and interact with content under the "cop21" hashtag, then yes the dataset identiefies subpopulations who interact with the hashtag.
+If you consider people on social media who post and interact with content under the "cop21" hashtag, then yes the dataset identifies subpopulations who interact with the hashtag.

 __Is it possible to identify individuals (i.e., one or more natural persons), either directly or indirectly (i.e., in combination with other data) from the dataset?__ If so, please describe how.
 Yes, the data are Tweets made by real people on Twitter.
 You can identify users by their username, name, author id, images, and by the content they post.